ray-chunkit-chung/azure-docker-react-advanced/README.md

 # Current Stack

  - src on github
- - docker desktop x vscode
+ - dev env using docker desktop x vscode
- - build using Dockerfile
- - auto test and build by circleCI
+ - auto test and build on circleCI by github push trigger
- - build to dockerhub
+ - build to dockerhub.
+Separates images for review app & production app
  - azure app service auto deploy triggered by latest build on dockerhub

 # Experiment Journey